Gamgrant/RAG/rrsood/contributions.md

 ## Raunak
-Worked on most of the model prompting and some of the RAG setup.
-Also, worked on the data collecting, model development and results portion of the report.
+Worked on most of the model prompting and some of the RAG setup (DeepSeek, LLaMA).
+Also, worked on the data collecting and annotations, model development and results portion of the report.

 ## Grant
+Worked on most of the model prompting and some of the RAG setup (Mistral).
+Did a majority of data scraping, and contributed with annotations and IAA.
+Wrote most of data scration, Analysis, IAA, and contributed to Model Details in the report.
 ## Nitya